ramniearh/money_cooperation_iGSS/README.md

-# iGSS Cooperation Game: Institutional Discovery
+# iGSS Cooperation Game: Institutional Discovery (prototype)

 This repository contains a prototype Inverse Generative Social Science (iGSS) model.
 Instead of pre-programming agents with traditional game-theory strategies (like Tit-for-Tat or Image Scoring), we use Genetic Programming (GP) to let agents *discover* optimal institutional rules for cooperation.